Amen Ogbongbemiga

-Amen Ogbongbemiga (AY-men awg-BONG-beh-MEE-guh; born 4 September 1998) is a Nigerian professional American football linebacker for the Chicago Bears of the National Football League (NFL).
+Amen Ogbongbemiga (AY-men awg-BONG-beh-MEE-guh; born 4 September 1998) is a Nigerian professional American football linebacker for the Detroit Lions of the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys.

 Early life

 Amen Ogbongbemiga was born on 4 September 1998, in Lagos, Nigeria.
 His family moved to Houston, Texas, in 2003 and to Calgary in 2011.
 He went to high school at Notre Dame in Calgary before moving back to the United States.
 In his junior year of high school he recorded 104 tackles, three sacks, 13 tackles for loss, four forced fumbles, and two recoveries.
 Ogbongbemiga amassed 110 tackles, 15 for loss, four sacks, five forced fumbles and three recoveries.
 He was named first-team all-district and team MVP his senior year.
 He helped his team achieve 37 consecutive victories, near the all-time Canadian record.
 He was thrice an Academic Honor Roll selection.
 He also competed in track & field at Notre Dame.